davide-castro20/FEUP-LBAW-Wiki/ebd.md

 1. Added ON DELETE SET NULL to users atributes
 1. Added an enum to show the purchase state
 1. Fixed a duplicate trigger issue
+1. Added notify_admin trigger and corresponding function; Changed "Trigger" to "Rule" in rule01

 ***
 GROUP2111, 18/04/2021